isc-projects/kea/doc/sphinx/arm/classify.rst

    }

 The following example shows how to restrict access to a DHCPv6 subnet.
-This configuration will restrict use of the addresses 2001:db8:1::1 to 2001:db8:1::FFFF to members of the "Client_enterprise" class.
+This configuration restricts use of the addresses in the range 2001:db8:1::1 to 2001:db8:1::FFFF to members of the ``Client_enterprise`` class.

 ::